ZmbGst/funkin-robeats/do NOT readme.txt

 - secret song opponent is created by Terces https://www.roblox.com/users/72532056/profile

 One more thing, this mod has a lot of fan-canon (i think the term is called?
-Basically the story / settings have been altered to fit a better narrative and shouldn't be used to judge an irl character's personality / the game itself) so a lot of it is fiction based on the game and its culture.
+Basically the story / settings have been altered to fit a better narrative and aren't representative of an irl character's personality / the game itself) so a lot of it is fiction based on the game and its culture.
 I highly recommend playing the Roblox game to get a better idea on what the game is about.
 Consider this the "foot in the door" if you've never played the game.
 --------------------------------------------------------------------------------------